[Azure] Auto-scaling SQL Database DTUs using Azure Automation

 Add an Azure Automation account

-① Log in to Azure Portal
+① Log in to the Azure Portal

-② Select “Automation account” from Azure services
+② Select "Automation Account" from Azure Services

 ③ Select "+Add" to add an Automation account

-④ Create by entering Automation account information
+④ Enter your Automation account information and create it

-name any name
+name Any name

-resource group Select the resource group you are using
+Resource Group Select the resource group you are using

-place Server region
+place Server Region

-Create an Azure Run As account Select “Yes” *1
+Creating an Azure Run As account Select "Yes" *1

-Once created, your Automation account will appear in the list.
+Once created, your Automation account will appear in the list

-⑤ Modules are configured for each Automation account, so select the account you created.
+⑤ Modules are configured for each Automation account, so select the account you created

 ⑥ Select "Module Gallery"